mondeja/project-config/docs/reference/plugins.rst

    .. versionadded:: 0.5.0

+.. function:: os() -> str

+   Return the result of the Python's variable `sys.platform`_.

+   .. versionadded:: 0.7.0

 .. function:: op(source: type, operation: str, target: type) -> bool

    Applies the operator `operator` between the two values using the operators